Zamiell/racing-plus/docs/challenges.md

 ### Item Bans

+- The following items are removed from all pools:
-- We Need to Go Deeper is removed from all pools.
+  - 84 - We Need to Go Deeper
-- Genesis is removed from all pools on the second character and beyond.
+  - 622 - Genesis

 <br>